My Favourite Cooking Accessory

 - Get your fire warm

-Take the time to get your concrete fire warm, this produces a stable cooking environment and makes sure everyone hanging around is staying warm.
+Take the time to get your concrete outdoor fireplace warm, this produces a stable cooking environment and makes sure everyone hanging around is staying warm.

 - Clean your gear